whetstoneresearch/doppler-indexer-rs/docs/RECEIPTS_COLLECTION.md

 The catchup phase runs first as a separate function (`catchup::receipts::collect_receipts`):

-1. **Scans existing block files** - Reads `data/{chain}/historical/raw/blocks/` to find all available block ranges
+1. **Scans existing block files** - Reads `data/{chain}/historical/raw/blocks/` to find all available block ranges (also checks S3 manifest if provided)
 2. **Checks downstream files** - For each block range, checks if:
-   - Receipt parquet file exists
+   - Receipt parquet file exists (locally or in S3)
-   - Logs parquet file exists (if log collection is enabled)
+   - Logs parquet file exists (locally or in S3, if log collection is enabled)
-3. **Re-processes missing ranges** - If any downstream files are missing, reads block info from the existing block parquet file and re-processes that range
+3. **Re-processes missing ranges** - If any downstream files are missing, reads block info from the existing block parquet file (downloading from S3 if needed) and re-processes that range
 4. **Signals completion** - Sends `RangeComplete` for all ranges (including already-complete ones) to synchronize downstream collectors
+5. **Returns state** - Returns `ReceiptsCatchupState` containing pre-scanned file lists and S3 manifest to pass to the current phase

 Note: Factory catchup is handled separately by the factories module reading from logs files directly.